• Proposed

 Taxonomic notes

-Described from an Oregon, USA type collection (Hesler & Smith 1979).
+This species was described from an Oregon, USA type collection (Hesler and Smith 1979).

-There is some question if the sequestrate species, Lactarius desjardinii (Thiers) P.M.
-Kirk is distinct or not.
+There is some question if the sequestrate species, Lactarius desjardinii is distinct from this species or not.
 More research is needed.

 Geographic range

-From Santa Cruz County California north into central Oregon in coast and Coast Range forests, also in the northern Sierra Nevada foothills.
+This species occurs from Santa Cruz County, California north into central Oregon in coastal and Coast Range forests, and is also found in the northern Sierra Nevada foothills.

 Population and Trends

-Population is widespread, occurring in northern California and southwest Oregon in mixed evergreen forests.
-Uncommon to rare, but widespread.
-Data on populations and to track trends is lacking.
+The population is widespread, occurring in northern California and southwest Oregon in mixed evergreen forests.
+It is uncommon to rare, but widespread (iNaturalist 2024, MyCoPortal 2024).

 Habitat and Ecology

-Ectomycorrhizal, occurring in mixed evergreen forests on Northern California and southwest Oregon.
-Likely associated with Tanoak (Notholithocarpus densiflorus), possibly Madrone (Arbutus menziesii) or Douglas-fir (Pseudotsuga menziesii).
-Fruiting in fall and winter
+This species is ectomycorrhizal, occurring in mixed evergreen forests in northern California and southwest Oregon.
+It is likely associated with Tanoak (Notholithocarpus densiflorus), possibly Pacific Madrone (Arbutus menziesii) or Douglas-fir (Pseudotsuga menziesii).
+Fruiting is in fall and winter

 Threats

 No specific threats have been identified with regards to this species.
-However it is uncommon, and any decline should be noted.
+However it is uncommon, and any if decline is noticed it should be noted.

 Conservation Actions